mantidproject/mantid/docs/source/release/v3.11.0/muon.rst

 Interfaces
 ----------

 - Updated the TF asymmetry fit.
 It now works with multiple fitting.
+- Moved the TF Asymmetry checkbox to the data analysis tab.

 Muon Analysis
 #############